 What if I Cannot Pay My Bill?

-Veterans who cannot pay their medical bills should talk to the billing services department where they were treated to discuss their options.
+Veterans who cannot pay their medical bills should discuss their options with the billing services department where they were treated.

 Common options for veterans who cannot pay their medical bills include:

 - Dispute: Through a dispute, veterans can explain why they think the charges are invalid.
 For legal help with the dispute, veterans can access legal representation through a Veterans Service Organization (VSO), VA-accredited claims agent or lawyer.